 |H4.
 A course should involve an in-depth analysis or understanding of the issues being studied in the hope of fostering multi-cultural respect and understanding.|

 - The concept of intersection of Native Hawaiian culture with either or both of the other two regions is key.
-A course exclusively about Hawai’i, the Pacific Islands, or Asia is not eligible for an H designation.
-A course that does not include relationships with Native Hawaiian Culture is not eligible for an H designation.
+A course exclusively about Hawai‘i, the Pacific Islands, or Asia is not eligible for a HAP Focus designation.
+A course that does not include relationships with Native Hawaiian Culture is not eligible for a HAP Focus designation.

 - The course design must include both the Native Hawaiian voice and the native voice from the indigenous people of the area of intersection.
 These could be represented through publications, videos, guest speakers, or field trips, for example.

 - The term “Native Hawaiian” is defined in different ways, depending on the context in which it is used.
 For the purposes of these Explanatory Notes, “Native Hawaiian” refers to the Indigenous population of Hawaiʻi.

 - The term “Pacific Islander” refers to the peoples Indigenous to Micronesia, Polynesia and Melanesia and the Pacific diaspora.